 Casa Poporului

-Moving towards the center of the city, you will want to visit the enormous building Ceausescu built during his ruling.
-While it is hard to miss, as it is the largest administrative building in the world, hosting the Parliament, the building is not a thing Romanian people should be proud of since many have died in the building process.
+While it is hard to miss, as it is one of the largest administrative building in the world, hosting the Parliament, the building is not a thing Romanian people should be proud of since many have died in the building process.

-Even though this is an important attraction of the city and one of the top things to do in Bucharest, I will leave it to you to decide whether you want to fit it into your schedule if you only have one day in Bucharest.
+Even though this is an important city attraction and one of the top things to do in Bucharest, I will leave it to you to decide whether you want to fit it into your schedule if you only have one day in Bucharest.

 Book your skip-the-line ticket online and forget about waiting in lines!